-17 Dec A New Way To Predict Surgical Outcomes for Epilepsy
+17 Dec A New Way to Predict Surgical Outcomes for Epilepsy

-This is due to a new and far more accurate method of determining precisely what portions of the brain suffer from the disease.
+This is due to a far more accurate method of determining precisely what portions of the brain suffer from the disease.
 The researchers, from Case Western Reserve and the Cleveland Clinic, were quoted in an article in Science Daily (Oct.
 30, 2013).

 Roberto Fernández Galán, PhD, the paper’s senior author, and his collaborators’ findings can provide patients and physicians with better evidence of whether temporal lobe surgery will provide the results they seek.

 “Our analysis of neuronal activity in the temporal lobe allows us to determine whether it is diseased, and therefore, whether removing it with surgery will be beneficial for the patient,” Galán said.
 “In terms of accuracy and efficiency, our analysis method is a significant improvement relative to current approaches.”